Fractional AC Josephson effect in a topological insulator proximitized by a self-formed superconductor

 Two recent technologies have enabled transparent S/TI interfaces and, in turn, realization of the Josephson effect in MBE-grown TI films.
 One approach is to grow the TI and superconductor structures entirely in situ using stencil lithography to facilitate patterning, an approach leading to the observation of a suppressed first Shapiro step~\cite{schuffelgen2019}.
 In this work, we follow a second approach, the self-formation of a superconducting Pd-Te layer through the laterally-patterned ex situ deposition of Pd~\cite{bai2020}.
 Though in general chemical reactions with deposited metal are problematic~\cite{schuffelgen2017} (for example, depositing Al on \ce{Sb_2Te_3} might create a barrier layer of \ce{AlSb}, a $\sim 2$~eV bandgap semiconductor), here the reactivity between Pd and Te is desired.

 Our devices are based on an 8 quintuple layer thick \ce{(Bi_{0.4}Sb_{0.6})2Te3} film grown by MBE on a GaAs substrate.
-Resist masks for Josephson junctions were patterned using a low-voltage electron beam lithography process developed to impart minimal beam damage to the TI film~\cite{sup}.
-Lateral Josephson junctions were fabricated by depositing 11~nm \ce{Pd} on a resist-masked BST film in an electron beam evaporator, forming a superconducting Pd-Te alloy (with residual Bi and Sb) in exposed regions, while the BST weak link is masked.
-After depositing the Pd and then liftoff, unwanted areas of BST were etched by Ar ion milling.
-In some devices the etched region abutted the Josephson junction weak link, terminating its transverse extent, whereas in other devices a region of BST film surrounding the weak link was left unetched; we noticed no corresponding difference in electronic transport.
-Our methodology and the junction geometries are described further in the supplementary materials.
+We pattern resist masks for Josephson junctions using a low-voltage electron beam lithography process developed to impart minimal beam damage to the TI film~\cite{andersen2023, sup}.
+Lateral Josephson junctions are fabricated by depositing 11~nm \ce{Pd} on a resist-masked BST film in an electron beam evaporator, forming a superconducting Pd-Te alloy (with residual Bi and Sb) in exposed regions, while the BST weak link is masked (Fig.~\ref{1a}).
+After depositing the Pd and then liftoff, unwanted areas of BST are etched by Ar ion milling.
+In some devices the etched region abutts the Josephson junction weak link, terminating the transverse extent of bound states, whereas in other devices a region of BST film surrounding the weak link remains unetched; we noticed no corresponding difference in electronic transport.
+Our methodology and the junction geometries are described further in the \supp{}~\cite{sup}.

-Junctions had geometric length of roughly $L=160$~nm (parallel to current flow; measured by scanning electron microscopy) and width $W=2$~\textmu m (transverse to current flow).
+Junctions have geometric length of roughly $L=160$~nm (parallel to current flow; measured by scanning electron microscopy) and width $W=2$~\textmu m (transverse to current flow).
 Throughout this work, critical temperatures, fields, and currents are defined by the condition $R = R_N/2$ where $R_N$ is the normal state resistance.
-The critical temperature and field of the superconductor were determined by transport through a strip of the superconductor with no weak link.
-All devices presented in the main text were fabricated simultaneously on the same chip.
-Devices fabricated separately on other chips from the same BST film growth are discussed in the supplement.
+The critical temperature and field of the superconductor are determined by transport through a strip of the superconductor with no weak link.
+Both devices presented in the main text were fabricated simultaneously on the same chip.
+Three more devices on the same chip and several devices fabricated separately on other chips from the same BST film growth are discussed in the \supp{}.
+Separate dilution refrigerators were used for low-frequency characterization measurements of Device~1 (at Stanford Univ.; base temperature 30~mK) and Shapiro step measurements of Device~2 (at Univ.
+Maryland; base temperature 50~mK).
+All measurements used standard lock-in techniques; for Shapiro step measurements, microwave excitations were combined with low-frequency excitations at source electrodes.